Skip to Main Content

 1. From Reference Works

-Reference works include Dictionaries, Encyclopedias, Handbooks.
+Reference works include dictionaries, encyclopaedias, and handbooks.
 They provide authoritative summary information on a field or subject.

-Reading articles published in reference works help you:
+Reading articles published in reference works helps you:

-• Understand the key issues, history, and sometimes, latest debates on a topic without going through dozens of books, journal articles, and other materials.
+• Understand the key issues, history, and sometimes the latest debates on a topic without going through dozens of books, journal articles, and other materials.

 • Develop a mind map on a topic and learn keywords and terminologies for further research.

 Below are some recommended sources where you can find reference works.
-Try searching your topic in any of these sources and see if you can find any interesting articles and further expand your terminology.
+Try searching for your topic in any of these sources and see if you can find any interesting articles.
+Then, expand your terminology further.

 Credo Reference helps you find short articles on a topic from thousands of reference books in different disciplines.
 It's the scholarly version of Wikipedia.